kubernetes/enhancements/keps/sig-node/5032-log-eviction-on-disk-pressure/README.md

 ##### e2e tests
 - Add test under `kubernetes/test/e2e_node`.
 - Set low value for `containerLogMaxSize` and `containerLogMaxFiles`.
-- Create a pod with generating heavy logs and expect the container's combined log size to bw within `containerLogMaxSize`*`containerLogMaxFiles`.
+- Create a pod with generating heavy logs and expect the container's combined log size to be within `containerLogMaxSize`*`containerLogMaxFiles`.
--

 ### Graduation Criteria

 **Note:** *Not required until targeted at a release.*